thdirty-sys/particleCircuit/README.md

   <img src="tasepC.png", width="100">
   <h2>The Totally Asymmetric Simple Exclusion Process simulation tool</h2>
 </div>

-<i>Note: application works fine on a laptop but the UI isn't as well-fitted.
+<i>Note: application works fine on a laptop but the UI isn't as well-fitted.</i>

 ## Table of Contents